An asymptotic lower bound on the number of polyominoes: Introduction

+for some $\ell$ that maximizes $P(\ell)P(n-\ell)$. \end{proof} \begin{remark} In fact, we can have a better leading constant than $1$ in the upper bound, since the number of integers $\ell'$ in range $[(n-1)/4, n/2]$ is about $n/4$ instead of $n$.
+One may apply further optimizations here.
+However, we keep the leading constant simple, since the higher priority is to optimize the degree of the leading polynomial $n^3$ instead, as discussed in the remark below. \end{remark} \begin{remark} If Conjecture \ref{conj:order} holds, then it follows from Lemma \ref{lem:supporting-upper-bound} that the value of $\theta$ in the conjecture is at most $3$.
+However, it is a rather poor bound (note that it is believed to be $1$ by empirical evidence).
+The trivial lower bound is $0$, due to Lemma \ref{lem:supermulti}.
+A more advanced lower bound on $\theta$ is $1/2$ due to Madras \cite{madras1995rigorous}:

-Although $P(n)$ has the descriptive meaning of counting the number of polyominoes, the functional properties as in Lemma \ref{lem:supermulti} and Lemma \ref{lem:supporting-upper-bound} are enough for proving the following asymptotic lower bound of $P(n)$.
+An open problem is to decrease the degree $3$.
+Note that the constant $3$ appears many times in the article.
+(Another reason is due to the denominator $3$ in Definition \ref{def:weak-submulti} in Section \ref{sec:lower-bound}.) \end{remark} Although $P(n)$ has the descriptive meaning of counting polyominoes, the functional properties in Lemma \ref{lem:supermulti} and Lemma \ref{lem:supporting-upper-bound} are sufficient for proving the following asymptotic lower bound of $P(n)$.
 Since not many functional properties of $P(n)$ are known, the theorem below can be seen as a summary of the current knowledge and we kind of have an idea of how far we are from the conjecture.

 \begin{theorem} There exist positive numbers $A,T$ so that for every $n$,